-2. International costumers
+2) International costumers

-Although during the year 2020 to 2021, the Company had only a small amount of exports.
-Since the international palm oil market price was lower than the price of crude palm oil in Thailand.
+In the year 2022, the company exported quite a lot of crude palm oil.
+This is because the price of crude palm oil in the world market has increased dramatically especially in the second quarter.
+Even though the price has decreased in the second half of the year but the price is still high, in addition with domestic production has increased in volume from 2021.
 However, the Company has still maintained its export potential, by maintaining the quality of products that meet international standards, entrusted from foreign customers.
 In the past, Thailand has been able to operators for export which the Company is considered only a few domestic manufacturers that have the ability to compete in the international market.
 Since the large production capacity and quality management are reasonable.

-1.3.5 Raw material procurement - Production and distribution of Crude palm oil
+2.5 Raw Material Procurement - Production and distribution of Crude palm oil

-The major raw material in the production, fresh palm fruit were approximately to 85% of the total costs for the past 3 years and procured from the entire country with the plantation of the Company Group accounted for 10% per year.
+The major raw material in the production, fresh palm fruit were approximately to 90% of the total costs for the past 3 years and procured from the entire country with the plantation of the Company Group accounted for 12% per year.